- 1. The Requirement

 - Measure project progress to ensure it is adequate to achieve completion by the scheduled date.

 - Measure the actual project planning parameters against the estimated planning parameters to identify deviations.

 - Track the project cost and effort to ensure project completion within budget.

 - Measure resources devoted to each process area to ensure they are sufficient.

 The measurement objectives a project defines are to be based on their Center's objectives and NASA's objectives.
-Usually project objectives are focused on informational needs.
+Usually, project objectives are focused on informational needs.
 The project has to provide information for managing and controlling the project.
 When establishing measurement objectives, ask what questions will be answered with the data, why you are measuring something and what types of decisions will be made with the data.
 A project may also have additional objectives to provide information to their Center or to NASA.
-This information may be used for process improvement or for developing the organizational baselines and trends.
+This information may be used for process improvement or for developing organizational baselines and trends.
 For example, Goddard Space Flight Center (GSFC) has defined two high-level objectives for its software projects as follows:

 - To assure that the effort is on track for delivery of the required functionality on time and within budget.